 Speed is a tricky issue with broadband, because there are so many things that can affect it: the wiring in your home, how many devices are connected, the kind of router you have, how thick your walls are, the software on your devices, and so on.

-Broadband packages are also only advertised with 'up to' speeds - and not everyone will get the top advertised speeds.
-On an 'up to 38Mb' package, for instance, download speeds of 30Mb would usually be considered acceptable.
+Broadband packages are also only advertised with 'average' download speeds - and not everyone will get the top advertised speeds.
+On an 'average speed of 35Mb' package, for instance, download speeds of 27Mb would usually be considered acceptable.
 0.2Mb, on the other hand, would be a different story.

 Before you do anything, take a look at our guide to boosting your broadband speed, and give our tips a go.
 If there's no improvement, call your provider's tech support for assistance.